Everything you need to know about the primary clarifier

 Benefits of combining a primary clarifier with a buffer tank

-Combining a primary clarifier with a buffer tank is a wise choice for optimal water management.
-The primary clarifier separates suspended solids to form mud, while the buffer tank plays an important role in regulating the quantity of water to be treated.
+The primary clarifier separates suspended solids and forms sludge, while the buffer tank plays a key role in regulating the volume of water to be treated.

 This combination offers many advantages, including: